AstroPile/FlatironMeeting2024/.github/ISSUE_TEMPLATE/new-data-hack.md

 ---
-name: New Hack
+name: New Data Hack
-about: Template to propose a new Hack
+about: Template to propose a new Hack to extend dataset
-title: "[HACK] your hack title "
+title: "[Data] your hack title "
-labels: help wanted, hack project
+labels: Data, hack project
 assignees: ''

 ---